Position: University Professor, University of Otago.

 A lot of Phil’s research in South Africa focused on frog communication (frogs were the first animal to use airborne sound to communicate!).
 When he found out that New Zealand frogs communicate without using any sounds, he became very curious about our native frogs.
 This curiosity led Phil to New Zealand where he began studying the chemical communication in our native frogs.
 This was interesting work, but Phil discovered that these frogs were fast disappearing.
 He then started to research frog conservation and frog diseases.
 This led him to become passionate about saving these unique animals from extinction.

-Phil’s current work involves teaching university students about biodiversity, animal behaviour, conservation and cell biology.
-When he’s not teaching, he’s busy ‘playing’ with his frogs.
-This is the part of his job he really enjoys as it involves researching ways of improving the future prospects of amphibians in New Zealand as well as in the rest of the world.
+Phil’s work involved teaching university students about ecology, biodiversity, and conservation.
+When he was not teaching, he was busy ‘playing’ with his frogs.
+This was the part of his job that he really enjoyed as it involved researching ways of improving the future prospects of amphibians in New Zealand as well as in the rest of the world.